openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > \
 > \
 > **Mixing Tech Levels** \
 > You may encounter situations in which one group has a significant technological advantage over another group, such as an intergalactic empire (tech level 3) waging war upon a primitive civilization (tech level 0).
 In cases like these, the GM may assign blanket advantage or disadvantage to actions equal to the difference of the opposing tech levels.
-Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would receive advantage 3 on such actions.
+Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would conversely have advantage 3.

 \
 \